 Practical application: Obeying God and not men

-- We should normally obey both God and duly-authorized men.
+- We should always obey both God and normally obey duly-authorized men.
 Basing herself both on Divine Revelation and natural law, the Church teaches us we should readily obey all civil laws unless they are unjust.

 - Sometimes we might have to tolerate and even obey unjust civil laws.

 - An example of this was the Penal Laws imposed on Catholics in the United Kingdom, by which Catholics had their property and inheritances seized, were prohibited from operating schools, and were excluded from much of civil life.

 - However, if the law tries to force us to perform a serious wrong, we have the right and may even the obligation to resist.

 - A recent example in the United States is the Affordable Care Act.
 Its regulations required Catholic employers and even religious orders to provide abortion and contraception coverage.

 - This situation underlines our need to be engaged in civic life.
 We have a duty to exercise our rights as citizens and to defend the rights of others in order to promote the common good.
 We generally do this by voting and otherwise advocating for our rights.

 - Generally, when we engage with our culture, we have to appeal to reason, not to revelation.
 It does no good to cite the Magisterium of the Church as an authority when speaking to non-Catholic Christians or to offer God’s Law as a standard when trying to convince non-Christians, agnostics, or even atheists.
 Consequently, we need to know the natural law in a way that our parents and grandparents did not.
 We need simple and readily understandable rational arguments.
 Here are some examples.

 - Abortion kills an innocent and defenseless human being.
 We refuse to cooperate in that evil.